-The results from the human ADME study should be evaluated in the context of other clinical investigations that need to be conducted.
+The results from the human mass balance/ADME study should be evaluated in the context of other clinical investigations that need to be conducted.
 Consider developing an overall clinical pharmacology plan to prepare next steps for your development program.
 It is recommended that Sponsors prepare a reasonable, prospective strategic clinical pharmacology plan that builds on prior data and is validated during FDA meetings (or during meetings with other regulatory health authorities).

-Human Mass Balance Studies: FAQs
+Mass Balance Studies: Frequently Asked Questions

 For example, with a DNA therapeutic, its metabolites are nucleosides and are taken up into the general nucleoside pool within the body.
 As such, dosimetry calculations to determine the amount of radionucleotide to dose in the clinical study is difficult and recovering the radiolabeled nucleosides in a mass balance equation is not informative.
 Similar issues are present for protein and antibody therapeutics.

-However, not all biologics are the same so it’s advisable to consider if a mass balance study is needed for biologics and validate that decision during FDA meetings (or during meetings with other regulatory health authorities).
-It’s recommended to evaluate the type of molecule and chemical modifications on your biologic and determine if parent or metabolites can be recovered in appreciable amounts in excreta.
+However, not all biologics are the same and it’s recommended to consider if a mass balance study may be needed and to validate that decision during regulatory meetings.
+It’s also recommended to evaluate the type of molecule and chemical modifications on your biologic and to determine if the biologic or metabolites can be recovered in appreciable amounts of excreta.